Seedlings For Zone 7

 Plants, Fertilizer and Soil

 The basic equation for gardeners who seek easy and affordable ways to fertilize plants begins with plants, fertilizer, and soil.
-The connection between the types of plants, the strength of fertilizer and nutrient composition of soil should be studied before attempting to fertilize plants.
-There are many vegetables, flowers, trees and shrubs with diverse nutrient needs that soil doesn't always provide.
+The connection between the types of plants, the strength of fertilizer and nutrient composition of land should be studied before attempting to fertilize plants.
+There are many vegetables, flowers, trees and shrubs with diverse nutrient needs that area doesn't always provide.
 This is when fertilizer can be an additive that increases the health and growth of plants.

 Start with a Soil Tester

 To evaluate components in soil properly, invest in a soil tester.
 This will show the pH of the ground as well, as acidity or lack thereof.
 By clearly identifying nutrients existing in the soil, the type of fertilizer to choose is more accessible and more affordable.

 One tip when using organic composted materials is to remove all pits and seeds before composting.
 Many gardeners find a surprise fruit tree seedling growing in their flower gardens or tomato seedlings growing beneath their rose bushes.

 This is a result of seeds that take root in fertilizer-enriched soil.
 Potato scraps used coffee grounds, animal waste and even wood ash from the fireplace serve as accessible and affordable ways to fertilize plants.